knocklabs/docs/pages/send-and-manage-data/preferences.md

 }
 ```

-In this example would not receive any notifications from the new-reply workflow, but would receive notifications from the new-comment workflow.
+In this example, the user would not receive any notifications from the new-reply workflow but would receive notifications from the new-comment workflow.

 Workflow preferences are a great way to give your users a way to opt-out of a given notification or type of notification across ALL channels.

-### Workflow channel preferences
+### Workflow-channel preferences

 In some cases, users want to unsubscribe from an entire channel altogether.
 In others, they want to pick and choose which notifications they receive over a given channel.
-This is where workflow-channel preferences come in—they enable a user to decide on which channels they want to receive a given workflow's (or workflow category's) notifications.
+This is where workflow-channel preferences come in—they enable a user to decide on which channels they want to receive a given workflow's notifications.

 When a workflow-channel preference is set to subscribed, the user receives all notifications sent to that channel by the specified workflow.